Harris, the largest dining hall on campus with a seating capacity of 450, features a friendly atmosphere with cozy booths for two or tables for 20.

 Freeman Dining Hall

-Freeman, the vegetarian dining room, is open Monday-Friday for lunch and Monday-Thursday for dinner.
-It features an array of choices for those who enjoy either vegetarian or vegan.
-Freeman also hosts weekly cook-your-own-food events; Monday nights are grilled cheese nights; Tuesday nights are stir-fry nights and Thursday nights are burrito nights.
+Freeman, also located on south campus, is open Monday-Friday for lunch and Monday-Thursday for dinner.
+At lunch, it is the location of the Language Tables, where one can practice their language skills.
+Freeman also hosts weekly cook-your-own-food events at dinner: Monday nights are grilled cheese nights; Tuesday nights are stir-fry nights; and Thursday nights are burrito nights.
 Friday night is halal dinner.

 Oasis Snack Shop

 The Oasis Snack Shop is open past midnight seven days a week.
 The menu features a variety of grilled items, sandwiches, pizzas, snacks, wraps, salads and beverages, as well as grab-and-go sandwiches and salads.

 In addition to cash, students may use dining dollars ($45 per semester for a full meal plan) and Camel Cash to make purchases.
 Please see the Camel Card website for details about Camel Cash and how to add money to a Camel Cash account.
 Unused fall semester dining dollars will carry over to the spring semester.

 At night, Humphrey's serves beer and wine to students of legal drinking age.
 Students must be 21 years of age, with proper identification.
 Students must present the proper ID every time they plan to enter the pub.

 At lunchtime, Monday through Friday when classes are in session, students may swipe their CamelID for grab and go selections from a set menu.